Skip to content

 • Mitigation

 Safety rules are put into place to protect everyone who is present on a construction site.
-That includes any subcontractors who are working on your property.
-It is the duty of all workers to follow safety guidelines.
-To better protect themselves and those around them.
+That includes any subcontractors.
+It is the duty of all workers to follow safety guidelines to better protect themselves and those around them.

 Equipment